-Ethics requirements according to the H2020 regulations reflected in the H2020 self assessment process (Ref:
+Ethics requirements H2020 regulations reflected H2020 according the in self assessment process (Ref:

-http://ec.europa.eu/research/participants/portal/doc/call/h2020/h2020-msca-if-2015/1645175-h2020\-\guidance\ethics\self\assess\en.pdf)
+http://ec.europa.eu/research/participants/portal/doc/call/h2020/h2020-msca-if-2015/1645175-h2020 - guidance ethics self assess en.pdf)

 will be fully adhered to.
 The Ethics Management processes outlined above will ensure that these issues are monitored and, where required, followed up.
 The table below gives a brief overview that indicates the principles to be applied, as well as actions to be implemented.